 Catch a filming of the American Today Show

-Okay, this was purely fluke.
-We were exploring near Rockefeller Plaza, and happened to notice that there was a group of people crowded around a window across the road.
-So being nosy, my Contiki friends and I went to see what the fuss was about.
-Turns out, they were filming the day’s live episode of the Today Morning Show!
-How cool.
-My grandma has watched the American Today show for as long as I can remember, so I knew it pretty well.
-It was a cool experience being able to see them film it!
+This one was a fluke, but I feel it necessary to include in this post.
+While exploring near Rockefeller Plaza, a few friends and I noticed a group of people crowding around a window across the road.
+So, being nosy, we went to see what all the fuss was about.
+Turns out, they were filming the day’s live episode of the NBC Today Morning Show!
+My grandma has watched the American Today Show for as long as I can remember, so I was quite familiar with the show and news presenters.
+It was a cool experience being able to watch a live filming.

 Next door is the NBC Experience Store where you can buy a whole bunch of cool souvenirs and TV show merchandise.
 I left with a Friends mug, which is actually the size of a small bowl, rather than a mug.
 There’s a ton of different merchandise available, definitely something to interest most people!